KerrLyu/KerrLyu.github.io/content/research/_index.md

 Under the dual goals of resilient city construction and green transformation, how to achieve the growth of urban ecological resilience (UER) has become a major challenge for China.
 Building network infrastructure has emerged as a crucial national initiative for promoting ecological development, and its impact on the UER deserves serious investigation.
 Based on the panel data of 275 cities at or above the prefecture level from 2011 to 2022, this paper takes the “Broadband China” strategy (BCS) as a natural experiment and adopts a dual machine learning model to explore the impact of network infrastructure construction (NIC) on user penetration and its internal mechanism, and further examines the differences between different regions.
 It is discovered that the growth of NIC significantly improves UER, particularly in the dimensions of renewal and adaptation.
 In terms of the transmission mechanism, NIC can affect UER through technological innovation, industrial structure upgrading and improving resource allocation effects.
 The results of the heterogeneity analysis demonstrate that NIC can aid in raising UER in the eastern, central and western, non-resource-based, large and peripheral cities.
 The findings of this study have significant ramifications for how the government should advance the broadband strategy, make it easier for network infrastructure to be developed to a high standard, and strengthen urban areas’ ability to withstand natural disasters.
 {{< /collapse >}}

-5. The impact of green finance on the efficiency of corporate green innovation: a two-stage value chain perspective.
-With <a href="https://scholar.google.com/citations?user=N8cglcgAAAAJ&hl=en&oi=ao">Xiuli Liu</a> (Under Review)
 </div>

 ## Work in Progress